acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 		- cf. RSTDTB Consequence, Result
 		- cf. SDRT Result (DISCOR Result, ANNODIS Result)
 	- **Cause**: For causal relations between utterance and anchor, annotators should normally apply `Reason` or `Result`.
 When `Cause` is used in annotation, it means that the annotators could not uniquely specify the directionality, but that they found the causal association with the anchor to be the primary discourse relation for the utterance at hand. (cf. Prasad et al. 2007, p.28)
-- **CONDITION**
+- **CONDITIONAL**
-	- a `CONDITION` relation a hypothetical (unrealized) scenario with its (possible) consequence.
+	- a `CONDITIONAL` relation a hypothetical (unrealized) scenario with its (possible) consequence.
 The consequence is a situation that holds when the condition is true.
-This involves causal influence, but unlike `CAUSAL` relations, the truth value of the arguments of a `CONDITION` relation cannot be determined independently of the connective.
-(PDTB Condition, Prasad et al. 2007, p.26,29).
+This involves causal influence, but unlike `CAUSAL` relations, the truth value of the arguments of a `CONDITIONAL` relation cannot be determined independently of the connective.
+(PDTB Condition, Prasad et al. 2007, p.26,29; SemAF CONDITION).
+	- subset of PDTB CONTINGENCY
 	- **Condition**
 		- the utterance represents a `Condition`, i.e., an unrealized situation which, when realized, would lead to the `Consequence` described in the anchor.
 If the utterance holds true, the anchor is caused to hold true at some instant in all possible futures.
 This can be a generic truth about the world (PDTB Condition/generic), a statement that describes a regular outcome every time the condition holds true (PDTB Condition/generic) or a single time that this is the case (PDTB Condition/general).
 Following ISO SemAF, this is independent of whether the `Consequence` is believed to be true (PDTB Condition/factual present, Condition/factual past) or not (counterfactuals, PDTB Condition/unreal present, PDTB Condition/unreal past).
 If the condition is not true, the anchor should express what the consequences would had been if it had.
 Note that it is possible that the anchor can be true in the future independently of the utterance.
 (PDTB Condition, Prasad et al. 2007, p.30-31; Bunt & Prasad 2016, SemAF: Condition/Antecedent)